mmondics/mq-cp4int-zos/README.md

 # Creating an IBM MQ Channel Between IBM Cloud Pak for Integration on IBM Z and Traditional z/OS

+You can find a video of this demonstration here: https://www.youtube.com/watch?v=5w5IuprqMuc

 ## Prerequisites

 1. OpenShift 4.6.x installed